akashbdj/watch-dog/README.md

 When we receive a load from the server, an appropriate action is fired along with the payload.
 Based on the action and payload, the machine may transition to some other state or stay in the same state.

+### Persistance
+I've used Local Storage to store all the data and the state of the machine for the current 10 minutes window.
+The application will persist state across browser refreshes.

 ### Test cases
 The entire **Under High Load** and **Recovery** logic is built using **State Machine**.